A Film Critique of the Underworld (2003)

-Although considered an interesting and compelling idea, the blood-filled feature and violence also bring disturbance and shock in the film.
-The blood, gore and heavy violence in the film have turned Underworld into a dark and heavy film to see.
+Although considered an interesting and compelling idea, the blood-filled feature and violence also bring disturbance and shock to the film.
+The blood, gore, and heavy violence in the film have turned Underworld into a dark and heavy film to see.

-The most critical question that needs to be addressed in the film is that: are the creatures vampire and lycanthrope presented well in the film?
+The most critical question that needs to be addressed in the film is: are the creatures vampire and lycanthrope presented well in the film?
 The long-standing fictional battle between the two creatures had been presented in different ways.
-However, the way the vampires and lycanthropes are presented in the film are not the way they are traditionally presented.
-Vampires are usually presented with sharp teeth, lives in huge and dark castle and able to fly.
+However, the way the vampires and lycanthropes are presented in the film is not the way they are traditionally presented.
+Vampires are usually presented with sharp teeth, live in a huge and dark castle, and are able to fly.
 In the film, though, they are in human form, unable to fly and use guns.
 It is the same with Lycans.
 Traditionally, they are disambiguated men who are awakened by the shine of the full moon.
 The film presented a different kind of werewolf.
 The modernization of the character can either be good or bad.
 It is good because it shows the creativity of man.
 It is bad because somehow, the original form of the creatures will be lost and forgotten forever.

 Sherwin Squad, UNDERWORLD 2003 FULL MOVIE, YouTube, Published on Jan 5, 2019. https://www.youtube.com/watch?v=fd73pxw6g9U